meeeejin/SWE3033-F2021/week-9/README.md

 ### 3. Change the SST file size and repeat steps 1-2

-- Resize the SST file considering your system's capacity
+- Resize the SST file
 - Compare **three** different SST file sizes (2MB, 8MB, 16MB)
     - Configure three different values for `-target_file_size_base` and `-write_buffer_size`
     - To follow the default setting of RocksDB, set the memtable size equal to the sst file size each time